Бульозний пемфігоїд

 • Anti-inflammatory drugs

-High-potency topical corticosteroids (eg, clobetasol 0.05% cream) should be used for localized disease and may reduce the required dose of systemic drugs.
+High-potency topical corticosteroids (eg, clobetasol 0.05% cream) should be used for localized disease and may reduce the required dose of systemic drugs (1).

-Patients with generalized disease often require systemic treatment with prednisone 60 to 80 mg orally once a day, which can be tapered to a maintenance level of 10 to 20 mg/day after several weeks.
+Patients with generalized disease often require systemic treatment with prednisone 0.5 mg/kg orally once a day, which can be tapered to a maintenance level of 0.1 mg/kg/day after several weeks.
 Most patients achieve remission after 2 to 10 months, but treatment may need to continue for several years before the disease process remits enough to allow discontinuation.
 If long-term therapy is necessary, a new blister every few weeks does not require increasing the prednisone dose.

 Bullous pemphigoid occasionally responds to the anti-inflammatory activity of certain drugs, such as the combination of tetracycline or minocycline and nicotinamide.
 Other treatment options include monotherapy with dapsone, sulfapyridine, or erythromycin.
 IV immune globulin has been used occasionally.

-For patients with generalized and recalcitrant disease, and sometimes to decrease corticosteroid dose in chronic disease, immunosuppressants such as methotrexate, azathioprine, cyclophosphamide, mycophenolate mofetil, and cyclosporine may be used.
-Among the biologics, rituximab and omalizumab may be used.
+For patients with generalized and recalcitrant disease, and sometimes to decrease corticosteroid dose in chronic disease, immunosuppressants such as methotrexate, azathioprine, mycophenolate mofetil, and cyclosporine may be used.
+Among the biologics, rituximab, dupilumab, omalizumab, and intravenous immunoglobulins may be used.

 Ключові моменти